 Mars Phoenix Lander

-OverviewA Mars lander, launched on August 4, 2007, which successfully landed on the Martian northern plains on May 25, 2008.
-Phoenix is the first mission in NASA's Scout Program and the sixth successful Mars lander.
-It is specifically designed to measure volatiles (especially water) and complex organic molecules in the arctic plains of Mars, where the Mars Odyssey orbiter has discovered evidence of ice-rich soil very near the surface.
+The Mars Phoenix Lander was a Mars lander, launched on 4 August 2007, which successfully landed on the Martian northern plains on 25 May 2008.
+Phoenix ws the first mission in NASA's Scout Program and the sixth successful Mars lander.
+It was specifically designed to measure volatiles (especially water) and complex organic molecules in the arctic plains of Mars, where the Mars Odyssey orbiter has discovered evidence of ice-rich soil very near the surface.

-Similar to its mythical namesake, Phoenix has risen from the ashes of an earlier version of itself – in fact, from the instruments and other hardware of two previous unsuccessful attempts to explore Mars.
-Phoenix uses a lander that was intended for use by 2001's Mars Surveyor lander prior to its cancellation and carries a complex suite of instruments that are improved variations of those that flew on the lost Mars Polar Lander.
+Similar to its mythical namesake, Phoenix arose from the ashes of an earlier version of itself – in fact, from the instruments and other hardware of two previous unsuccessful attempts to explore Mars.
+Phoenix used a lander that was intended for use by 2001's Mars Surveyor lander prior to its cancellation and carried a complex suite of instruments that are improved variations of those that flew on the lost Mars Polar Lander.

 Having arrived on the surface of Mars, Phoenix began to take detailed photos of its new surroundings.
-Imaging technology inherited from both the Pathfinder and Mars Exploration Rover missions has been implemented in Phoenix's stereo camera, located on its 2-meter (6.6-ft) mast.
-The camera's two stereoscopic eyes can provide a high-resolution perspective of the landing site's geology, and also provide range maps that will enable the mission's science team to choose ideal digging locations.
-Multi-spectral capability will enable the identification of local minerals.
+Imaging technology inherited from both the Pathfinder and Mars Exploration Rover missions was implemented in Phoenix's stereo camera, located on its 2-m (6.6-ft) mast.
+The camera's two stereoscopic eyes provided a high-resolution perspective of the landing site's geology, and also provided range maps that enabled the mission's science team to choose ideal digging locations.
+Multi-spectral capability enabled the identification of local minerals.

-To analyze soil samples collected by the robotic arm, Phoenix carries a miniature oven and a portable laboratory.
-Selected samples will be heated to release volatiles that can be examined for their chemical composition and other characteristics.
+To analyze soil samples collected by the robotic arm, Phoenix carried a miniature oven and a portable laboratory.
+Selected samples were heated to release volatiles that could be examined for their chemical composition and other characteristics.

-To update our understanding of Martian atmospheric processes, Phoenix will scan the Martian atmosphere up to 20 km (12.4 miles) in altitude, obtaining data about the formation, duration and movement of clouds, fog, and dust plumes.
-It will also carry temperature and pressure sensors.
+To update our understanding of Martian atmospheric processes, Phoenix scanned the martian atmosphere up to 20 km (12.4 mi) in altitude, obtaining data about the formation, duration and movement of clouds, fog, and dust plumes.
+It also carried temperature and pressure sensors.

 To see photos taken by the Phoenix Lander, go here.